 A Wartime Engineering Marvel

-Hangar B was built in 11 months in the depths of World War II.
+Hangar B was built in under a year in the depths of World War II.
 The Navy needed enormous shelters for K-class blimps assigned to anti-submarine patrols off the West Coast — airships that prowled the Pacific looking for Japanese submarines targeting shipping between San Francisco and Seattle.

 Steel was rationed.
 Concrete was tight.
 So Navy engineers turned to wood — specifically to Douglas fir, which grows abundantly in Oregon’s coastal forests.
 The resulting building used 3.2 million board feet of lumber, with massive arched trusses that span 92 metres without a single supporting column.

 When the war ended, Hangar A and Hangar B were among 17 nearly identical structures built across the United States to house the Navy’s blimp fleet.
 Most have since been demolished.
-Hangar A burned to the ground in 1992 in a fire visible from 30 miles away.
+Hangar A burned to the ground in a spectacular fire in 1992.
 Hangar B remained.

 Decades as a Museum and Aviation Hub

-For more than 30 years Hangar B has housed the Tillamook Air Museum, a private collection of WWII and Cold War aircraft including a P-38 Lightning, an F-14 Tomcat, and a Soviet MiG-21.
+For more than 30 years Hangar B has housed the Tillamook Air Museum, a collection of WWII and Cold War aircraft including a Douglas A-26 Invader, an F-14 Tomcat, and a Polish-built Lim-6 — a licence-made MiG-17 variant.
 The museum has been one of the largest tourist draws on the Oregon coast.

 But the maintenance burden has grown.
 Aging wood in a coastal climate requires constant work.
-Recent inspections found structural issues that require an estimated $40 million to address — beyond what either the Port, the museum or any single Oregon agency can fund alone.
+A December 2025 windstorm tore open a roughly 170-by-30-foot section of the roof, and subsequent assessments put full restoration at $20 million at minimum — and by some consultant estimates far more — beyond what either the Port, the museum or any single Oregon agency can fund alone.
 Federal historic-preservation grants have shrunk to the point where they cannot close that kind of gap.

 A Slow End

 The Port board’s decision does not condemn the hangar immediately.
-The structure will continue to stand for years, and the museum can continue to operate within it as long as basic safety inspections allow.
-But without the $40 million, the long-term outcome is no longer in doubt.
+The structure will continue to stand for years, but the museum has remained closed since the December 2025 storm, with no reopening date announced.
+Without tens of millions in restoration funding, the long-term outcome is no longer in doubt.
 Without intervention, the largest surviving wooden hangar of WWII will eventually go the way of its sister — quickly, in a single dramatic moment, or slowly, beam by beam.

 For now, it still stands.
 If you have ever wanted to see it, the next few years may be the time.